01Determine How Much Soffit You Will Need

 How to Install Soffit

 Soffit is comparable to vertical siding, and its installation entails more than the actual panels.
 It protects the underside of eaves and porch ceilings and can provide a hidden vent system.
-Aluminum and vinyl are the predominant materials, and they vary from solid, fully perforated or lanced, or combination soffits.
+Aluminum and vinyl are the predominant materials, and they are available in solid, fully perforated or lanced, or combination soffits.